Introduction by Sian Thomas

-This, in my own, very simple language, is how I see what we all could?
-Should?
-Ought to?
-Can Do:
+This, in my own, very simple language, is how I see what we all could do:

-- Homes should sell for more if they are environmentally friendly and/or sustainable, and/ or energy efficient.
+Homes should sell for more if they’re environmentally friendly, sustainable, and energy efficient.